onlyVishesh/rag-based-chatbot/README.md

-# 🎓 AI Tutor Prototype
+# 🎓 AI Chatbot

-A prototype AI tutoring system with chat functionality and adaptive quiz generation using RAG (Retrieval-Augmented Generation) with local LLM via Ollama.
+A AI Chatboting system with chat functionality and adaptive quiz generation using RAG (Retrieval-Augmented Generation) with local LLM via Ollama.

 ## ✨ Features